Internet providers in Phoenix, AZ

 Fastest internet providers in Phoenix

-- Quantum Fiber is the fastest internet provider in Phoenix with an 8,000 Mbps plan
+- Quantum Fiber® from AT&T is the fastest internet provider in Phoenix with an 8,000 Mbps plan

 Phoenix residents have plenty of options when it comes to fast internet, with providers offering internet speeds of 1 gig and more.
-Select addresses can actually access Quantum Fiber’s 8-gig fiber plan as well.
+Select addresses can actually access Quantum Fiber’s 8 Gig fiber plan as well, but availability is limited.

 Gig speeds can power a smart home with multiple online devices and up to six users simultaneously gaming or streaming.
 They are also ideal for a home business.